lkcampbell/brackets-lorem-ipsum/README.md

 the current document.
 The `count` option indicates how many paragraphs to insert.
 For example, `lorem_p3` will insert three paragraphs into the document.
 If the `count` option is not provided, one paragraph will be inserted.
-If unit type options are not provided, the extension will use `_paragraph` as the default option.
+If the type of Lorem Ipsum text is not specified, the extension will generate paragraphs by default.

 **_s[count]:** Inserts a certain number of random Lorem Ipsum sentences into the current document.
 The `count` option indicates how many sentences to insert.